 We will also check reedbeds and ponds at Haapsalu.
-These are home to nesting Penduline Tit, Bearded Tit, Savi’s Warbler, Great Reed Warbler and Garganey, while migrants seen here in the past have included both Red-backed and Northern Grey Shrike.
-Ospreys and Common Cranes can be seen heading northwards; visible migration is one of Estonia’s highlights.
+These are home to nesting Penduline Tit, Bearded Tit, Saviís Warbler, Great Reed Warbler and Garganey, while migrants seen here in the past have included both Red-backed and Northern Grey Shrike.
+Ospreys and Common Cranes can be seen heading northwards; visible migration is one of Estoniaís highlights.

-Later in the day we will head east to Tartu, for our next four nights.
-Here we will check the marshes for migrant waders and wildfowl.
+On day five we will head east to Tartu, for our next four nights.
+In the plain of the Emajogi river we will check the marshes for migrant waders and wildfowl.
 Black Terns nest on floating vegetation, while Little Gulls form large feeding flocks that periodically break away to drive off a marauding harrier or Goshawk.
-Wryneck, Penduline Tit, Common Rosefinch, Golden Oriole and Redwing nest in the copses and Savi’s Warblers reel from the reedbeds.
-Marsh, River and Barred Warblers may also be found, whilst wet meadows resound to the rasping calls of Corncrakes.
+Wryneck, Penduline Tit, Common Rosefinch, Golden Oriole and Redwing nest in the copses and Saviís Warblers reel from the reedbeds.
+Blythís Reed, Marsh and River Warblers may also be found, whilst wet meadows resound to the rasping calls of Corncrakes.
 Migrant geese may still be moving through.
 Bean and White-fronted are regular, in turn attracting White-tailed Eagles.

 In the evening we will look for lekking Great Snipe.
 Estonia has become the place to see this species.
-There is also the possibility of seeing Ural Owl and Woodcock.
+There is also the possibility of seeing Ural Owl, Nightjar and Woodcock.

 There are plenty of sites to visit.
-These include peat bogs, large fishponds, flooded meadows or taiga forest.
+These include peat bogs, large fishponds, flooded meadows and taiga forest.
 The list of possible species is almost endless.
-Hazelhen and Nutcracker are possible in the woods, but are not seen on every trip.
+Hazelhen and Nutcracker can be found in the woods, but are not seen on every trip.
 Nuthatch, Black Woodpecker, Crested Tit, Pied Flycatcher, Red-breasted Flycatcher and Wood Warbler are all more likely.
 We have seen Citrine Wagtail increase from a rarity to become a regular breeding species.
 Marsh Sandpipers also breed here now, and are beautiful in their summer plumage.

 Estonia is one of the few European countries to retain healthy populations of European Beaver, Brown Bear and Moose.
 All are naturally shy and difficult to see, but we have seen all three on previous tours.